qw3rtty/neix/README.md

-# neix - news reader for your terminal
+# neix - a news reader for your terminal
 **neix** is free software.
 It is an terminal feed reader for all common RSS/Atom feeds on the web out there.
 It will protect your privacy with a nice looking TUI and with an nice performance.